trappn/crosshair/README.md

       ESC reverts to original settings
       s saves current settings to config file q quits program
+- program can log to a file (off by default to increase SD card lifetime)
-- web server (minimal http server provides png screenshot currently without overlay, port and interval can be configured)
+- web server (minimal http server provides png screenshot and metadata, port and interval can be configured)
+- provided default index.html uses a CGI to embed metadata, zoom and crosshair overlay on client can be toggled.
+Needs javascript on client.
+- sftp file upload (configurable host, username, password, target directory and filenames, metadata text file can be included).
+Stable vs. network outage: if the server is not reachable within a timeout, the program will just skip&retry during the next cycle.

 Planned features:
 - live video stream
-- sftp file upload